Lucy-Forrest-Lab/hm_analysis_tool/README.md

    `extract_str -scorefile mdls_molpdf.out -threshold 2400 -outdir analysis`

-*  **Compute the PROQM score for the template and the selected models\.** The name of the template PDB file (located in `model2` folder) will be inferred from the `model2/glyt1_on_4xp4_noloop.pir` alignemnt file\.
+*  **Compute the PROQM score for the template and the selected models\.** The name of the template PDB file (located in `model2` folder) will be inferred from the `model2/glyt1_on_4xp4_noloop.pir` alignment file\.
 The command has to be run in the folder where the model PDB files are located.

    `compute_proqm -tmpldir model2/ -alignment model2/glyt1_on_4xp4_noloop.pir`